 There are three ways to get from the town of Fira down to the Old Port (or the other way around) in Santorini: take an overworked donkey, walk the almost 600 steps or take the cable car.
 I opted for the least smelly and strenuous of them all, the cable car, which comes every twenty minutes.

-FYI: At the Old Port you will find souvenir shops, restaurants and agencies that sell tours to the nearby volcano or hot springs.
+You can also combine a cable car ride with the Fira walking tour and Wine Tasting.
+Also, at the Old Port you will find souvenir shops, restaurants and agencies that sell tours to the nearby volcano or hot springs.

 ✧ See The White Door Theatro Show

 The White Door Theatro Show is an interactive wedding celebration performance where you are cast as a wedding guest.
 Be prepared to be wowed once the festivities begin.
 There will be mezes, singing, dancing and even plate smashing!
+Book your tickets in advance here.

 ✦ Eat a Santorini Salad